This post may contain affiliate links. Please read our disclosure policy.

 A steak enchilada served on a black plate topped with avocado and sour cream.

-• Feel free to customize the filling.
+• Customize the Filling: Feel free to customize the filling.
 If you’re a fan of spice, add some diced jalapeños or a pinch of cayenne pepper to the steak mixture.
 For a vegetable boost, sauté some diced bell peppers or zucchini along with the onions.

-• For an extra cheesy twist, try stirring some shredded Monterey Jack or cheddar cheese into the steak mixture before rolling the enchiladas.
+• Make Them Extra Cheesy: For a cheesier twist, try stirring some shredded Monterey Jack or cheddar cheese into the steak mixture before rolling the enchiladas.
 You can also sprinkle some additional cheese on top of the enchiladas during the last few minutes of baking for a golden, bubbly crust.

-• If you have any leftover filling, use it to make a batch of quick and easy quesadillas the next day.
+• Leftover Filling Idea: If you have any leftover filling, use it to make a batch of quick and easy quesadillas the next day.
 Use my Carne Asada Quesadillas recipe as a guide.

 Baking pan with steak enchiladas accompanied by optional toppings.

-If you want to save some for later, these enchiladas freeze beautifully!
-Just arrange the assembled enchiladas in a baking dish, cover tightly with plastic wrap and then foil, and freeze for up to 2 months.
-When you’re ready to reheat them, remove the plastic wrap, re-cover with foil, and bake the frozen enchiladas in a preheated 350°F (175°C) oven for about 45 minutes to an hour, or until heated through and bubbly.
+• Freeze (Unbaked): These enchiladas freeze beautifully!
+Just arrange the assembled, unbaked enchiladas in a baking dish, cover tightly with plastic wrap and then foil, and freeze for up to 2 months.
+When you’re ready to reheat, remove the plastic wrap, re-cover with foil, and bake the frozen enchiladas in a preheated 350°F (175°C) oven for about 45 minutes to an hour, or until heated through and bubbly.

 Steak enchilada on black plate with one bite loaded on a fork.

 The next time you find yourself with extra steak, consider it an opportunity to make these incredible enchiladas.
-Not only will you be making the most of your leftovers, but you’ll be treating yourself and your loved ones to a delicious, homemade meal that’s special enough for a weekend dinner party but easy enough for a busy weeknight.
+Not only will you be making the most of your leftovers, but you’ll be treating yourself and your loved ones to a delicious, homemade meal.
 And who knows?
 You might just start grilling a little extra steak on purpose, knowing that these enchiladas are waiting to be made.

 Steak Enchiladas